Feeling Stuck? Here's how to overcome Motivational Barriers

 Productivity is the lifeline of any business; however, some employers overwork their employees by expecting long working hours and making extreme demands regarding multitasking, devotion, and effort.
 The consequence of such actions includes unmotivated and unproductive team which only spells doom for business.

 People can enhance and improve employee motivation and productivity by creating a work atmosphere that maximizes the factors that affect performance.
 The four main factors that drive our motivations are intrinsically connected to our basic human needs:

-These factors are simple to understand, easy to measure, and can add more value to any organisation that is willing to put them into practice.
+These factors are simple to understand, easy to measure, and can add more value to any organization that is willing to put them into practice.

 1. Physical Motivation

-The food we eat defines us; and as they say, garbage in, garbage out.
+The food we eat defines us; and as they say, garbage in garbages out.
 Whatever we consume determines whether our output will be greater or less; hence, by being conscious of our physical bodies and diet, we set the pace for performance and productivity.

 Other than having a balanced diet, employees need to engage in exercise to remain active and alert at all times.
 When the body is tired and obese, you cannot work efficiently; you tend to sleep more, eat more, and even procrastinate more.

-Employers ought to create an environment where workers go for team building activities and engage in games and other activities that contribute to their overall wellbeing.
-Eating well gives you more energy, and it becomes even better when you are physically fit since you deliver more quality service to an organisation.
+Employers ought to create an environment where workers go for team building activities and engage in games and other activities that contribute to their overall well-being.
+Eating well gives you more energy, and it becomes even better when you are physically fit since you deliver more quality service to an organization.

 2. Mental Motivation

 Just as people need physical exercise and motivation, they also require mental motivation to work and perform better.
 Our bodies can become flabby from physical exhaustion, but things can get worse when it’s the mind that is flabby.
 Absent mental motivation makes employees bored and depressed.
 However, employers can create situations where the workers get to exercise their minds and hook them mentally to love their job.